anyamemensah/censusmetadata/README.md

 └──────────────────────┴──────────────────────┴────────────┴──────────┴───────────────┴───────┘
 ```

 By default, datasets do not include variable values and value labels.
 To add this information, set `include_labels = True`.
-The example below demonstrates how to retrieve these details and filter out rows where this information is present.
+The example below demonstrates how to retrieve these details and filter to retain rows where this information is present.

 ```python
 pep_2021_labels = get_census_metadata(